bajwahassan/hbajwaa.github.io/_posts/2020-06-08-rails_portfolio_project.markdown

 After User is logged in, they will be able to create multiple lists:
 ![imgur](https://i.imgur.com/yLHyl91.png)

-Now a list has been created, user can hop in that list and create movies for that list:
+Now a list has been created, user can hop in to that list and create movies for that list:
 ![imgur](https://i.imgur.com/KgwrW1F.png)

 User can also edit or delete a movie: